kdimal/capstone/README.md

         -1 suggests that the data points may have been assigned to the wrong cluster (i.e., they are closer to a different cluster than their own).

 - **KMEANS** and **DBSCAN** were not used for demographic segmentation, as both are used for numerical features.
-Since demography is a categorical variable, other models will be utilized (TBD).
+Since demography is a categorical variable, other models will be utilized in a future version (TBD).

 ## Conclusion
 The clustering analysis reveals distinct customer segments based on purchasing behavior, and these segments can be used to personalize marketing strategies for improving customer satisfaction and increasing sales.